Rue87/CodeAlpha_Age_Calculator/README.md

 - Enter your date of birth in the input field.
 - Click the "Calculate Age" button.
-- The tool will instantly display your current age in years (and in some cases, months and days).
+- The tool will instantly display your current age in years, months and days.

 ## 📁 Project Structure